tonytonyjan/jaro_winkler/README.md

 # Todo

-- Make it faster
+- Custom adjusting word table.
-- Adjusting word table (Reference to original C implementation.)
+- If the adjusting table is ASCII encoded, use dense matrix instread of sparse matrix to speed up.